 And that’s what Magento 2 has been doing.

 Magento 2 is the upgraded version of Magento 1 e-commerce software and platform.

-In order to solidify its position, the upgraded version helps in developing a high-moduled website at minimal efforts in comparison to Magento 1.
+In order to solidify its position, the upgraded version helps Magento developers in developing a high-moduled website with minimal efforts in comparison to Magento 1.